KrumpetPirate/AAXtoMP3/README.md

     1. __--authcode [AUTHCODE]__ The command line option.
 With the highest precidence.
     2. __.authcode__ If this file is placed in the current working directory and contains only the authcode it is used if the above is not.
     3. __~/.authcode__ a global config file for all the tools.
 And is used as the default if none of the above are specified.
-Note: At least one of the above must be specified.
+    4. Note: At least one of the above must be exist.
 The code must also match the encoding for the user that owns the AAX file(s).
+If the authcode does not match the AAX file no transcoding will occure.
+* Default out put directory is the base directoy of each file listed.
+Plus the genre, Artist and Title of the Audio Book.
+* The default codec is mp3
+* The default output is by chapter, unless the codec does not support it.

 ## Anti-Piracy Notice
 Note that this project does NOT ‘crack’ the DRM.
 It simply allows the user to use their own encryption key (fetched from Audible servers) to decrypt the